swank-rats/game-logic/README.md

 __In short:__
 - add mongoose, angular and express Settings > Javascript > Libraries > Download from the "TypeScript community stubs"-list in the dropdown
 - add mongo plugin to explore MongoDB in the IDE
+- add a configuration for remote debugging of node.js and enter the host with the port - 5858 in our case